tumagonx/nwjs_docs_old/Getting-Started-with-nw.js.md

 **Run the App**

-There are two general ways to run apps for all platform.
+There are two general ways to run apps for all platforms.

 * From a folder.
 The startup path specifies this folder.
 * From a .nw file (a renamed .zip-file).
 The startup path specifies the file.